mh182/comprehensive-rust/src/std/option-result.md

 - `Option` and `Result` are widely used not just in the standard library.
 - `Option<&T>` has zero space overhead compared to `&T`.
-- `Result` is the standard type to implement error handling as we will see on Day 3.
+- `Result` is the standard type to implement error handling as we will later.

 </details>